SAP-samples/teched2024-AD181/exercises/ex3.5/README.md

 <img src="images/image5.png"
 style="width:6.5in;height:3.83819in" />

-7. Select Card 2 \> Select to ABC icon under Title
+7. Select Card 2 then Select the ABC icon under Title

 <img src="images/image6.png"
 style="width:6.5in;height:5.08403in" />